-Malaga half-marathon – in its 28th edition, this is fun annual event.
-Not exactly a scenic route but you do see some interesting corners of Malaga as you run the 21k.
-Sunday 18 March – sign up still possible here.
+Malaga half-marathon – in its 30th edition, this is fun annual event and celebrating a big anniversary this year.
+See some interesting corners of Malaga as you run the 21k.
+Sunday 22 March – sign up still possible here.
 See you there!

 Keep your finger on the Malaga buzzer – sign up for our free fortnightly newsletter.
 All you need to know about what’s on and what’s new in the city in your inbox every other Friday.

 The Cervantes Theatre celebrates its 150th anniversary this year with a long list of concerts and performances.
 The Theatre has just released the programme until August and there are some great events coming up: Tutto Puccini, a celebration of the Alicia Alonso centenary, Carmen Linares, Flashdance… Take a look and book your seats now.